chime-frb-open-data/chime-frb-open-data.github.io/docs/exposure.md

-Below we provide a sample script for creating an exposure map of the Catalog 1 CHIME/FRB Data.
-This sample script uses the healpy package to project the exposure map onto the 2D plane.
-You'll need the following Python packages for this example: **numpy**, **matplotlib**, **healpy**, and **astropy**.
+*Author: Dr. Pragya Chawla*

-The sample script will show you how to create both a high resolution and low resolution exposure map, top and bottom plots respectively.
+Below we provide a sample script for creating an exposure map from CHIME/FRB Catalog 1 Data.
+This example uses the healpy package to project the exposure map onto the 2D plane and serves as an example tp create both a high and low resolution exposure maps.

 ![high res image](static/exposure/hires.png)